ethanwhall389/memory-card/README.md

 This project is a fun game to test your memory.
 The user must select each card without clicking the same card twice.
 Harder than it sounds!

 Check it out live <a href='https://main--memory-cards-demo.netlify.app/'>here</a>
+(Make sure your browser's permissions are set to allow audio if you want to hear the background music!)

 ## Tech Stack
  - React